 It said the commission should not have “simply relied” on information provided by the UK government to reach its conclusion and therefore annulled the decision.

-Speaking to Utility Week, Tempus Energy chief executive Sarah Bell is in triumphant mood.
+Speaking to Utility Week, Tempus Energy chief executive Sara Bell is in triumphant mood.
 “Every single point in our case apart from one was taken on board almost word for word in the judgement… We could not have got a bigger win,” she says.

 Bell says the ruling has delivered a major blow to fossil fuel generators.
 She says their “unbelievable lobbying power” turned the capacity market into a subsidy scheme for coal and gas power stations – stifling competition, raising energy bills for consumers and slowing progress on decarbonisation.